 Note that the G6 Smith machine has the narrowest internal width compared to the other models.
 It’s listed as 36 inches, which is the distance between the chrome pegs on the left and right side.
 It’s also same as the actual “grip-able” length of the Smith bar shaft.
 While a couple extra inches would be nice, 36″ is sufficient for most people.

 In comparison, the G3, G9 and G12 all have a larger internal width/Smith bar shaft length of 43″.
 The internal width/Smith bar shaft length for the G20 is 40″.

-The Monster G6 Smith machine is used to hold the vertical leg press attachment.
+The Force USA G6 Smith machine is used to hold the vertical leg press attachment.
 I’ll discuss this attachment in the next section of this Force USA G6 review.

 Vertical Leg Press